 The e-mail does make sense.
 In fact, it makes a lot of sense — to me.
 I understand that there will always be unhappy people who will find fault with anything and everything.
 In some cases, it’s for lack of something productive to do.
 Reader Myrna, I feel sorry that you are unhappy and that your outlet for your unhappiness is to put other people down.
 Unfortunately, I cannot help you.
 I am a lawyer, a cook and a writer, and completely unqualified to offer psychological counseling.
 You need to see a shrink for that.

-- about 200 g. of firm tofu, cut into cubes and deep-fried until golden
+- 200 grams firm tofu cut into cubes and deep-fried until golden

 - Heat the cooking oil in a wok or frying pan.

 - In a bowl mix together the fish sauce, soy sauce, rice vinegar, oyster sauce, Sriracha and honey.
 Pour into the pan.

 - Throw in the lechon kawali and tofu.
 Cook over high heat, tossing often.
 If the mixture appears too dry, add water, a tablespoonful at a time.

 - Turn off the heat, drizzle in the sesame seed oil and toss.

 - Transfer the cooked lechon con tokwa to a platter.
 Sprinkle the snipped scallions on top.
 Serve hot.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.